 5. Material is Fire (and Heat) Resistant

-Vinyl siding can easily become melted when operating a barbecue grill, running a lawnmower, or even smoking a cigarette in the vicinity.
+Vinyl siding can easily become melted when operating a barbecue grill.
 Likewise in the unfortunate event of a house fire all (untreated) cedar siding does is become fuel.
 Fiber cement components, on the other hand, are 1-hour, fire resistance rated and will not ignite under direct flame or heat.
 Fiber cement has a flame spread rating of 0 and is a Class I material, which for comparison so is brick.

 6. Largely Weather Resistant

 The fire resistance of fiber cement is great for the safety of your home and family but to get the most out of the investment the product has to last awhile.
-Because of its composition of sand, cement, and cellulose fibers, the fiber cement will not be damaged by hail like aluminum siding may be.
+Because of how it is made, the fiber cement is impact resistant to damage by hail.
 Extreme heat and humidity can also wreak havoc on some siding types but the makeup of fiber cement makes it dimensionally stable and protected from being damaged in these conditions.
-The product will also not wear or deteriorate (excessively) under constant UV exposure.

 7. Resistant to Warping and Rotting

 Fiber cement looks like wood but doesn't act like it.
 This is a good thing when it comes to absorbing moisture from rain, snow, and heat and humidity.
-Wood will traditionally swell, warp, and rot which significantly limits its life span but that is not an issue with fiber cement.
-What's great is that the material does not even need to be sealed to enjoy these benefits.
+Wood will traditionally swell, warp, and rot which significantly limits its life span but that is not an issue with fiber cement..

 8. Ideal for Tornado and Hurricane Prone Areas

 The strength and moisture resistance of fiber cement is what makes it a great choice for tornado and hurricane prone areas.
-Wind-blown objects and excessive gusts can completely destroy vinyl or aluminum siding whereas fiber cement simply absorbs them.
+Wind-blown objects and excessive gusts can completely destroy vinyl or aluminum siding whereas fiber cement is more durable.
 This is great not only for homeowners, but contractors who do not need to use valuable time and resources making siding repairs for their customers.
 Fiber cement siding is very prominent on the Atlantic Coast and the Great Plains among many other regions.

 For the absolutely lowest priced siding up-front there is no comparison to vinyl.
 Of course, the looks and style leave much to be desired and do little to increase the curb appeal or market value of the home.
-According to Homewyse, the cost to install fiber cement siding in the exact middle of the USA (Lebanon, KS) is between $8,900 and $12,700 or anywhere from $4.49 to $6.39 per square foot.
-Compared to the high marks for wood ($7.03 per sq ft.), aluminum ($7.01), or vinyl ($5.18), fiber cement is very competitively priced.
+According to Homewyse, the cost to install fiber cement siding in the exact middle of the USA (Lebanon, KS) is very competitively priced compared to wood, aluminum and vinyl..

 10. Minimal Maintenance Required